 Grease a large baking tray.
 Turn the dough out onto a lightly floured surface, knock it back and knead again, this time incorporating the olives and pine nuts for 3-4 minutes until smooth and elastic.
 Divide into 12 pieces and shape roughly into rolls.

-Arrange on baking trays lined with parchment paper and cover loosely with an oiled piece of clingfilm.
+Arrange on baking trays lined with nonstick baking paper and cover loosely with an oiled piece of clingfilm.
 Leave to rise again in a warm place for 30-40 minutes.